 Regional Energy Strategic Planning (RESP)

-In early-2025, NESO will become responsible for producing Regional Energy Strategic Plans (RESPs) for England, Scotland and Wales.
-The plans will help ensure that local areas get the energy infrastructure they need to meet local net zero and growth ambitions.
+In early-2025, NESO became responsible for producing Regional Energy Strategic Plans (RESPs) for England, Scotland and Wales.
+The plans will help ensure that local areas get the energy infrastructure they need to meet local net zero and growth ambitions, and help communities to access reliable, clean and affordable energy.
 The RESPs will form part of NESO’s wider strategic energy planning activities, ensuring a joined-up approach between national, regional and local levels.

 City and river